 9. Know Your Stores: This probably goes with the last point.
 I make sure to go to my grocery stores in the right order, so that if I forgo buying something at one because it’s “too expensive”, I can get it at the next place.
 For me, I always start at Sprouts, Natural Grocers or Whole Foods (depending on my mood, haha!) and get my organic meat and a few gluten free products.
 I end at either Trader Joe’s or Aldi, and if there’s STILL something I didn’t grab (specialty), we grab it later at Kroger/Vons/Albertsons.

 10. Grow Whatever You Can: I left this one for last, since lots of people don’t have room for a huge garden or orchard.
 When we had a garden bed in CA, without hardly any gardening know-how I was able to grow enough lettuce for months worth of salads, along with hundreds of cherry tomatoes.
-My parents had an apple and pear tree in their backyard, and it used to produce enough fruit in season to can and save for an entire year– not that we ever fully took advantage of this, but it’s true that just one or two fruit trees can take care of an entire family.
+My parents had an apple and pear tree in their backyard, which, eventually had to be taken down because they had started to rot.
+I distinctly remember granny calling The Local Tree Experts to do the job.
+The trees used to produce enough fruit in season to can and save for an entire year– not that we ever fully took advantage of this, but it’s true that just one or two fruit trees can take care of an entire family.

 And, there you have it!
 The little things I’ve done along the way to keep our meals organic AND budget friendly!
 If anyone has any additional tips, please feel free to comment and I will add them to the list (giving you the credit, of course 🙂 ).
 Happy grocery shopping!